chrisgleissner/loom-webflux-benchmarks/README.md

 ### Stepped user spike

-This scenario ramps up virtual users (and thus connections) from 0 to 25k in multiple steps, then back down:
+This scenario ramps up virtual users (and thus TCP connections) from 0 to 25k in multiple steps, then back down:
 - Each step has a 20s ramp-time followed by a 40s steady time.
 - Each user issues a request followed by a 1s to 3s random delay.
 - The server-side delay is 100ms.